MICDIR: Multi-scale Inverse-consistent Deformable Image Registration using UNetMSS with Self-Constructing Graph Latent: Methodology

 \subsubsection{Deep Learning Baseline: ICNet}

 \citet{zhang_inverse-consistent_2018} performs image registration both ways - moving to fixed and fixed o moving.
-Let's assume one image as $A$ and another as $B$. with ICNet architecture, image $A$ is registered to image $B$ and called as $warped\_A$ and image $B$ registered to image $A$ is called as $warped\_B$.
+Let's assume one image is $A$ and another is $B$. with ICNet architecture, image $A$ is registered to image $B$ and called $warped\_A$, and image $B$ registered to image $A$ is called $warped\_B$.
 When image $A$ gets registered to image $B$, in the process, a flow or displacement vector field $Flow\_AB$ is generated.
 Similarly, when image $B$ gets registered to image $A$, flow $Flow\_BA$ is generated.

 ICNet \cite{zhang_inverse-consistent_2018} proposed three types of constraints, inverse-consistent constraint, anti-folding constraint, and smoothness constraint.
 Inverse consistent is a regularisation term used for penalising the deviation of the transformation fields (flow) from their corresponding opposite or inverse mappings, i.e. inverse flow.
 The second constraint is the anti-folding constraint to prevent folding from happening in the flow generated.
 The last constraint used is the smoothness constraint.
 This constraint encourages the local smoothness of transformation fields.
 For the objective function, the authors used mean squared distance to measure the similarity between the fixed image and the registered image.
-So, the final objective function becomes the sum of similarity, inverse consistent, anti.-folding, and smoothness constraint, where the constraints are multiplied by hyperparameters $a$, $b$, and $c$ respectively to balance out their values.
+So, the final objective function becomes the sum of similarity, inverse consistency, anti-folding, and smoothness constraints, where the constraints are multiplied by hyperparameters $a$, $b$, and $c$, respectively, to balance out their values.